 But it’s much more than that.
-Stories, on Snapchat and Instagram allow for a great deal of customizability, allowing you to use Augmented Reality (AR) in videos, create polls, use wonderful filters and picture effects and so much more, all through your mobile phone.
+Stories, on Snapchat and Instagram allow for a great deal of customizability, allowing you to use Augmented Reality (AR) in videos, create polls, use wonderful online snapchat filters and picture effects and so much more, all through your mobile phone.

 To keep this post simplified, we’ll be focusing entirely on Instagram stories.

-Are Instagram Stories Viable?
+Are Instagram Stories viable?

 A perfectly acceptable question.
 The general misconception is that Instagram is a great hub for angsty teenagers who love to share memes, cat pictures and memes of cats.
 That cannot be more further away from the truth.

 Top Dog Social Media did a study about businesses on Instagram, and their findings are encouraging.
 About 80% of Instagram users follow a brand, and only 48.8% of brands are on Instagram.
 Couple that with the fact about 75% of Instagram users take action after looking at an advertisement.
 But more on that later.

 Bottom line is, Instagram is a great place for businesses to share content, and Instagram story is one such way to gain access to larger audiences.

 Now let’s take a look at how you can use Instagram stories to promote your business.

 Show a behind the scenes look